kubernetes-sigs/kustomize/site/content/en/docs/Tasks/labels_and_annotations.md

 ## Working with Annotations
 ### Add Annotations
-Add annotations to all Resources in a project with the [`commonAnnotations`] field.
+[`commonAnnotations`] can be used to add annotations to all Resources in a project.
 This will override values for annotations keys that already exist.
-Annotations are propagated to Pod templates.
+Annotations are propagated to the Deployment Pod template.

-The following example adds common annotations to a Deployment.
+Here is an example of how to add annotations to a Deployment.
 1. Create a Kustomization file.
 ```yaml
 # kustomization.yaml